 8.5.2.
 Direct sampling from raw exhaust gas prior to dilution is permitted.
 The dilution ratios of the particle number diluters (PND1 and PND2 of the particle transfer system, as defined in Regulation 49) shall then be adapted to the measurement range of the particle number counter (PNC).

 8.5.3.
 The PM number reduction efficiency is determined as the difference of 1 minus the penetration, which is the ratio between the PM number emissions downstream of the REC system and the PM number emission of the engine system before fitment of the REC.
 The PM number reduction efficiency is indicated as a percentage.
-The PM number reduction efficiency shall be determined for the appropriate test cycle as defined in paragraph[8.3].
+The PM number reduction efficiency shall be determined for the appropriate test cycle as defined in paragraph 8.3.

 reduction efficiency (percent) = (1 - (EREC ÷ EBase)) × 100.

 8.5.4.
-If two PM number measurement systems are used in parallel for measurement of the PM number reduction efficiency, they shall give measurements within [3%] of each other when measuring simultaneously from the same sample point.
+If two PM number measurement systems are used in parallel for measurement of the PM number reduction efficiency, they shall give measurements within [5%] of each other when measuring simultaneously from the same sample point.